North Carolina, The Triangle

 Includes a brief examination by the veterinarian to help explain your pet's condition, discuss symptom management including pain and anxiety, and prepare an end of life care plan using the appropriate quality of life scale to manage your pet along with your family's needs and desires.

-There may be an additional charge for extended travel (see Service Area below), holidays ($50 - $100), pets over 99 pounds, appointments outside normal business hours (when arranged), aggressive pets, and some exotic species.
+There may be an additional charges for extended travel (see Service Area below), holidays ($50 - $100), pets over 99 pounds, appointments outside normal business hours (when arranged), aggressive pets, and some exotic species.

 Although we mainly see dogs and cats, some of our veterinarians can assist you with other species such as guinea pigs, rabbits, ferrets, and birds.
 Call for pricing and availability.

 With this option, your pet is cremated privately at a licensed crematory.
 The cremains are contained in a lovely wooden urn and will be returned to your primary care veterinarian within 4 business days.

 This option is for families that don't wish to have their pet's ashes returned nor wish to bury at home.
 Pets are respectfully cremated with other pets at a licensed crematory and ashes are scattered by the crematory on the family farmland in Chatham County.